HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 #### Token response

-Authorization Servers receiving token requests containing an Authentication Token JWT as above **SHALL** validate and respond to the request as per [Sections 6 and 7](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-6) of UDAP JWT-Based Client Authentication, with the additional constraints below.
+Authorization Servers **SHALL** validate and respond to token requests as per [Sections 6 and 7](https://www.udap.org/udap-jwt-client-auth-stu1.html#section-6) of UDAP JWT-Based Client Authentication, with the additional constraints below.

 Authorization Servers **SHALL** return an error as per Section 4.6 of RFC 7636 if the client included a `code_challenge` in its authorization request but did not include the correct `code_verifier` value in the corresponding token request.